stadibo/friseur-manager/documentation/user_stories.md

 ### As a user I want to be able to:
 - reserve an appointment so that I can get a haircut.
 (COMPLETE)
 - change my reservation so that it fits my schedule better.
-(TODO)
+(COMPLETE)
 - cancel my appointment so that a friseur does not expect me in vain.
-(TODO)
+(COMPLETE)
 - choose who will cut my hair so that I am comfortable with their decisions.
 (COMPLETE)
 - sign up for loyalty account so that I get a discount for supporting the business in question.
 (COMPLETE)
 - update the information of my account.
-(TODO)
+(COMPLETE)
 - delete my account when I no longer want my information used by this business.
-(TODO)
+(WORK IN PROGRESS: Not yet GDPR compliant, send email to management to delete account)

 ### As a friseur I want to be able to:
 - change my working hours so that I can adjust for changes in life.
 (TODO)
 - cancel appointments with me so that I can adjust for emergencies.
-(TODO)
+(COMPLETE)
 - create an appointment so that appointments of customers’ who call by phone can be added to the system.
 (COMPLETE)
 - view a summary of my earnings for a set time period.
 (TODO)
-- view my upcoming appointments.
-(WORK IN PROGRESS)
+- view my appointments.
+(COMPLETE)